IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-VPN.md

 openssl x509 -fingerprint -noout -in /wfs/zert.pem | sed 's/://g'
 ```

-<a href="../Profiles/HOWTO-Use-OpenConnect-VPN-Trust-Cert-profile.xml" download>LINK to OTP Profile for OpenConnect</a>
+<a href="../Profiles/HOWTO-Use-OpenConnect-VPN-Trust-Cert-profile.xml" download>LINK to Profile for OpenConnect and Cisco ASA Firewall with untrusted Cert</a>
 -----

 ## OpenConnect VPN Client Documentation